acenet-arc/cloud_from_a_to_z/_episodes/jekyll-page-front-matter.md

 start: false
 ---

-When we ran the `jekyll build -d /var/www/html` command it looks at the files in the current working directory and uses them to generate your site.
+When we ran the `jekyll build -d /var/www/html/<your-username>` command it looks at the files in the current working directory and uses them to generate your site.
 Different files are handled in different ways.
 For example some files are converted into HTML files while other files are copied as they are.
 Have a look at our website root directory, where Jekyll generated our site for us, and compare that to our current working directory that Jekyll used as the source to create the site from.

+#### Destination directory contents
 ~~~
-$ ls -l /var/www/html
+$ ls -l /var/www/html/<your-username>
 ~~~
 {: .bash}
 ~~~
-total 112
+total 84
-drwxrwxr-x 3 ubuntu ubuntu  4096 Sep 11 19:32 2016
+drwxrwxr-x 3 user01 user01  4096 Sep 20 20:07 2016
--rw-rw-r-- 1 ubuntu ubuntu  4864 Sep 22 20:21 404.html
+-rw-rw-r-- 1 user01 user01  5248 Sep 21 16:51 404.html
--rw-rw-r-- 1 ubuntu ubuntu   693 Jun 27 16:29 CONTRIBUTING.md
--rw-rw-r-- 1 ubuntu ubuntu 17065 Jun 27 16:29 LICENSE.md
--rw-rw-r-- 1 ubuntu ubuntu  2886 Jun 27 16:29 README.md
--rw-rw-r-- 1 ubuntu ubuntu 15488 Sep 22 20:21 all_posts.html
+-rw-rw-r-- 1 user01 user01 15914 Sep 21 16:51 all_posts.html
-drwxrwxr-x 6 ubuntu ubuntu  4096 Sep 11 19:32 assets
+drwxrwxr-x 6 user01 user01  4096 Sep 20 20:07 assets
--rw-rw-r-- 1 ubuntu ubuntu 20207 Sep 22 20:21 elements.html
+-rw-rw-r-- 1 user01 user01 20675 Sep 21 16:51 elements.html
--rw-rw-r-- 1 ubuntu ubuntu   650 Jun 27 16:29 forty_jekyll_theme.gemspec
--rw-rw-r-- 1 ubuntu ubuntu  6471 Sep 22 20:21 generic.html
+-rw-rw-r-- 1 user01 user01  6862 Sep 21 16:51 generic.html
--rw-rw-r-- 1 ubuntu ubuntu  6901 Sep 22 20:21 index.html
+-rw-rw-r-- 1 user01 user01  7412 Sep 21 16:51 index.html
--rw-rw-r-- 1 ubuntu ubuntu  8527 Sep 22 20:21 landing.html
+-rw-rw-r-- 1 user01 user01  8939 Sep 21 16:51 landing.html
 ~~~
 {: .output}

+#### Source directory contents
 ~~~
 $ pwd
 ~~~
 {: .bash}
 ~~~
-/home/ubuntu/forty-jekyll-theme-master
+/home/<your-username>/forty-jekyll-theme-master
 ~~~
 {: .output}
 ~~~